rexetorize/Third-Person-Controller-for-Unity/README.md

 <br>

-This is a work in progress. i'm going to add jump, slide and other parkour features to the charater
+This is a work in progress. i'm going to add jump, slide and other parkour features to the character